Register a club

 Student non-sports clubs, societies and publications run by students for students across the University can apply to register with the University via the Proctors.
-Please note that sports club registration and support is via the Sports Federation.
+Registration and support of sports clubs is via the Sports Federation.

 Why register a club, society or publication